divyanshrm/Polyth-Net-Classification-of-Polythene-Bags-Using-Deep-Learning/README.md

 Python 3.7

-Guide to use the model:
+Guide to train the model the model:

-modify the dataset path suitable for you.
+modify the dataset path.

 python train.py